Beachcomber’s 50 years

 As the years went by my younger Stepbrothers grew up and moved on with their lives and Dad & Bonnie continued running the motel.
 I had moved back to Fort Bragg in 1981 and opened an automotive repair shop and towing service.
 By the mid-80s my parents had grown tired of the motel business and wanted to retire.
 In August of 1986 Dad came down to the shop to visit one afternoon.
 Out of the blue he says,

-“Jeez Dad, I haven’t been around the motel for over 10 years.
+“Jeez Dad, I haven’t been around the motel for almost 10 years.
 Let me think about it.”

 “Well, you better think fast.”
-He says.
+He replied.
 “We want to list it tomorrow.
 Maybe you should come over for dinner tonight.”

-The remodel we had done in the early 70’s was now 15 years old so I immediately began the task again of renovating the entire property.
+The remodel we had done in the early 70’s was now 15 years old, so I immediately began the task again of renovating the entire property.
 I built a huge deck on the North end and installed sliding glass doors in all the rooms to access it.
-I installed tile and wallpaper throughout the property and also replaced the front wall with brick planters.
-By the end of 1989 the remodel was almost complete and the Beachcomber had doubled its sales since I bought it.
-Although 1989 was a great year for the business and a wonderful year for me personally when I married my new wife Cyndi, it ended tragically for our family with the loss of our father in December.
+I installed tile and wallpaper throughout the property and replaced the front wall with brick planters.
+By the end of 1989 the remodel was complete, and the Beachcomber had doubled its sales since I bought it.
+Although 1989 was a great year for the business, it ended tragically for our family when we lost our father in December.

 After his death trying to finish that remodel was next to impossible.
 Scratching around inside those rooms painting, setting tile, or laying carpet seemed to make no sense at all.
 I found myself welled up with tears many times wondering why I was there, why I was doing it and what it was all for.
-Ultimately, I wound up finding comfort in the fact that everything I looked at or touched at the Beachcomber represented my Dad and brought me closer to him and his memory.
-It still does.
+Ultimately, I wound up finding comfort in the fact that everything I looked at or touched at the Beachcomber represented my dad and brought me closer to him and his memory.
+Thirty-six years later, it still does.

 On September 8, 1996, ten years to the day since I bought the Beachcomber, my oldest sister Pamela became a partner as well as the General Manager.
 This new partnership was the best thing I could have done for the Beachcomber as well as myself.
-Her hands on involvement since that day, has brought the family feeling back to “Dad's” Beachcomber.
+Her hands on involvement for the next fifteen years brought the family feeling back to “Dad’s” Beachcomber.